Peter-32/summarize1/README.md

 #### Purpose

-Summarize any text.
+Highlighting in support tickets

 #### Results

-I used it to summarize a bitcoin article, and it worked very well.

-I used it to summarize a Dark Souls 3 walkthrough, and it performed poorly because the guide probably can't be summarized well with extractive summarization.
+This program automatically sets the most important sentences in all tickets to red and bold.

 #### Using It

+One script can be scheduled to update support tickets.
-Copy any text, run a command, and the summarization of the text appears in your clipboard.
+The other can be used to summarize news articles.
+Just copy any text, run a command, and the summarization of the text appears in your clipboard.

 #### How it Works